-${\tt Offset}\,$ allows various sensor and counter adjustments.
+Offset allows various sensor and counter adjustments.

-Autopilot is access popint to several autopilot configuration windows.
+Autopilot is access point to several autopilot configuration windows.
 A separate document was prepared for autopilot installation and settings.
 Please see the Autopilot Installation Manual.

-Special Special functions allows you to enter various passwords which affect Nesis behaviour.
+Special Special functions allows you to enter various passwords which affect Nesis behavior.
 To prevent unwanted changes, do not use this function unless we instructed you to do so.
 Most passwords are given to the customers on a need-to-know basis.